Updated February 2024

-- Male residents who are employed in the UAE can sponsor their immediate family members, such as their wife and children, provided they have a minimum salary of AED 4,000 (USD 1,089.02) or AED 3,000 (USD 816.76) plus accommodation.
+- male residents who are employed in the UAE can sponsor their immediate family members, such as their wives and children, provided they have a minimum salary of AED 4,000 (USD 1,089.02) or AED 3,000 (USD 816.76) plus accommodation.

-Expatriate residents, both employers and employees, may sponsor their families in the UAE provided they have a valid residency permit.
-Additionally, an expatriate employee can sponsor his parents for a year’s stay by paying a deposit as a guarantee for each parent as stipulated by the respective immigration department.
+Expatriate residents, both employers and employees, may sponsor their families in the UAE, provided they have a valid residency permit.
+Additionally, an expatriate employee can sponsor their parents for a year’s stay by paying a deposit as a guarantee for each parent as stipulated by the respective immigration department.